ethpandaops/xatu-data/README.md

 <!-- datasets_end -->

 >Note: **Public parquet files are available to everyone.** Access to EthPandaOps Clickhouse is restricted.
 If you need access please reach out to us at ethpandaops at ethereum.org.

+Check out the visual representation of the [extraction process](./assets/extraction.png).

 ### Schema